-“Used appropriately, liquid herbal extracts—tinctures — are among the most valuable and effective botanical tools for treating children’s health concerns.
+“Used appropriately, liquid herbal extracts—tinctures—are among the most valuable and effective botanical tools for treating children’s health concerns.
 They are very concentrated so only small doses are required, and they can easily be hidden in water or a tiny amount of juice with practically no taste for most herbs that you’d use with kids.
 The amount of alcohol in a dose of tincture is extremely small; however if you are concerned, many herbs are available in glycerites.
-IF you do use alcohol tinctures with your kids, dilute the tincture in 2 TBSP. water — alcohol shouldn’t be put directly in the mouth due to risks of damage over time to the delicate oral mucosa.
+IF you do use alcohol tinctures with your kids, dilute the tincture in 2 tablespoons of water—alcohol shouldn’t be put directly in the mouth due to risks of damage over time to the delicate oral mucosa.
 Warmly, Aviva”

 3 Ways To Decrease The Amount Of Alcohol In Tinctures

 At this point, you’re probably feeling okay about giving your child alcohol-based tinctures, but if you’re still hesitant, no problem.
 No one is forcing you to be okay with it, and the good news is that you don’t have to skip using liquid herbal extracts just because you want to stay away from alcohol.
 There are some other great options for getting these herbal preparations into your children, minus the alcohol.

 1. Evaporate It Out

 2. Change The Route

 Next, you can skip the internal route all-together and use the tincture externally.
 Alcohol-based tinctures can be rubbed onto the skin or on the bottoms of the feet instead of taken internally.
 Just remember, you would need to increase the amount you use when applying it topically instead of internally.

 3. Change The Type of Preparations

 Lastly, herbal tinctures can be prepared in other forms using honey, glycerin, or vinegar.
 These work a bit differently in the body, and they don’t extract the nutrients in the same way that alcohol does.
 None-the-less, it’s still a good option.

 - Herbal honeys – herbs steeped in honey.